Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 1. Use a flathead screwdriver to detach the remaining clips on the Z-axis drag chain.
 1. Clip the Z-axis drag chain back onto its end links.
 1. Close the clips around the three cables.
-1. Use one M5 - 10mm screw and M5 lock nut to fasten the loose end link at the Z-plus drag chain bracket.
+1. Use one M5 - 10mm screw and M5 lock nut to fasten the loose end link at the Z-plus drag chain bracket, from the previous section.

 ![](/_images/_atc/_atc_assembly/_spindle/atc_assembly_spin-zdragchain.jpg){.aligncenter .size-medium}